eya-mdemagh/watering_system/README.md

 # watering_system
-This is an automatic watering system made with Arduino.
-It checks the soil moisture and turns on a water pump when the plant needs water.
-It also checks the water level and sends alerts if the water is low.
-You can control it using a mobile app with Bluetooth.
+This project is a smart and automatic watering system designed using Arduino.
+It monitors soil moisture and water levels to activate a pump when irrigation is needed.
+The system helps save water and ensures that plants get the right amount of moisture without manual intervention.
+Components used:
+Arduino Uno

+Soil moisture sensor

+Water level sensor

+Relay + water pump

+Buzzer + LED

+HC-06 Bluetooth module

+RemoteXY app